What to do when YOU'RE just not that into HIM.

 You know the time has come.
 He just isn't the one for you and you know you're going to break his heart.
 He's been swooning over you for months and as much as you like hanging out with him, in the end, he simply doesn't rock your boat.
 The excitement you felt when you first starting going out left some time ago.
 He's been pressuring you for more time and more commitment but you simply resist.
 It's gotten to the point when you start to avoid his phone calls and are easily annoyed with his anxious requests.
-How To Break Up With A Man: Don't Be Ambiguous
+The SIMPLE 5-Step Guide To Breaking Up With A Man (The Right Way)

 It's never easy or pleasant to hurt someone but there are ways to end a relationship that ease the agony while establishing firm boundaries.
 Here are some guidelines to follow: